keyboardmedicNL/Assetto-corsa-discord-leaderboard/readme.md

 * to remove or resend a leaderboard delete the corresponding txt file with the server name in the config folder and manually delete the leaderboard message on discord.

+* to remove an entry from the leaderboards delete the entry in the corresponding file (leaderboard.txt or laptimes.txt in the server root) and delete the corresponding log line in the logs

 # disclaimer
 scripts are written by an amateur, use at your own risk...